Community display office

 A Community Consultative Committee (CCC) is being established for the Coffs Harbour bypass project.
 The purpose of the CCC is to provide a forum for discussion between Roads and Maritime Services (as the proponent of the Coffs Harbour bypass project) and representatives of the Coffs Harbour community, stakeholder groups and the local council on issues directly relating to the Coffs Harbour bypass project.

 Applications to join the committee have now closed with successful candidates being announced shortly.
-Information about the CCC can be found here, by calling 1800 370 597 or emailing firstname.lastname@example.org.
+Information about the CCC can be found here.To contact the CCC, please email firstname.lastname@example.org.

 Guidelines for community consultative committees can be found here.